nplrkn/qcore/docs/backlog.md

   - RRC Inactive
   - Update / Remove a DU's served cells on Du configuration update, F1 Remove, disconnection

 ## Error handling
 - Session setup with existing PDU session ID should not leave up old session.
 Seen with OnePlus phone which repeated its session setup request (with no intervening delete) after not liking the response.

 ## Tidying + refactoring
 - switch to tokio or smol
+- commonize downlink xdp and tc, or reimplement downlink tc logic in a new xdp program
 - review Arc / clone usage
+- struct Config should be split into information that is used on startup (which doesn't need to be visible to procedures), and information that is used by procedures (which does need to be cloned)
 - uplink information transfer in separate module for F1AP?
 - tests are slow to link
 - use different forwarding tables for NGAP vs F1AP
-- test scripts - move to builder pattern (new_with_base() etc)?
-- struct Config should be split into information that is used on startup (which doesn't need to be cloned), and information that is used by procedures (which does need to be cloned)

 ## Regression tests
 - should check there are no further messages when a mock is dropped